wl4g/dopaas/README.md

 > http://wl4g.debug &nbsp;&nbsp; Default account password: root/wl4g.com

 - Deployed successful screenshot:
-> Tips: the screenshot may be slightly different due to the version evolution.
+> Tips: the screenshot may be slightly different due to the version evolution, if you have any questions, please join the communication group (see the end section)

 ![registered-eureka-apps](shots/registered-eureka-apps.png)
 - [More shots](shots/)